GabrielGomez9898/Tesis-2022-10/README.md

 ## **Visión Civil Web**
-The technical details on the web app can be found on [the web app section of the repository](WebPage/) If you want to consume our API, in order to understand how all of our endpoints work, copy all the content of [the .yaml format API documentation file](VisionCivilAPI-Documentation.yml) and paste the content onto [the online Swagger Editor](https://editor.swagger.io/).
+The technical details on the web app can be found on [the web app section of the repository](WebPage/)

 ### **Web app users description**